tariq7299/ArabicApp/to-do.md

 - add correct fonts to inputs
 - Add correct types for inputs
 - Check correct validation
 - Create a loading indicator in contact us that will be visisble untill the page elemtnst will load
+- Wuery for all select options of contact us fields from backckedn (database) when page relaods
+- Make the phone field as phone filed with +CountryCode
+- Make country as Country with flags
+-

 # Backend